Feeding the Hard Keeper

 Live, active yeast (Saccharomyces cerevisiae, Saccharomyces boulardii) supports digestion of fiber in the hindgut.
 Studies on thoroughbreds showed a weight gain in 30 days on live, active yeast.
 Commonly it is labeled as “yeast culture” or “yeast fermentation product”.
 Twenty years ago, non-live, inactive yeasts were introduced into commercial horse feed for increased palatability.
 Today, these kinds of yeast are often still added to feeds.
 It isn’t that these forms of yeast are not beneficial, but they can’t colonize the hindgut.
 Live, active yeast is a probiotic and is measured in “colony-forming units” (CFUs) just like yogurt and kefir.
 The minimum CFU value required to colonize the GI tract is 100 billion, and a very thin horse may need 200-400 billion CFUs per day until a healthy weight is achieved.

-Particularly with older horses who may be struggling to maintain weight, especially in winter, feeding live, active yeast helps stimulate digestion and supports the warming action of circulation.
+Particularly with older hard keeper horses who may be struggling to maintain weight, especially in winter, feeding live, active yeast helps stimulate digestion and supports the warming action of circulation.

 For horses that are thoroughbred or have a lot of thoroughbred blood, I make sure they have whole oats.
 The metabolisms of these horses really can utilize oats very well, and oats provide fat, fiber, protein and the non-structural carbohydrates, which these horses in general can utilize without causing metabolic problems.
 However, if your thoroughbred has Cushing’s, don’t feed oats.